 - Physique: Toned and able to go from lean to muscular.
 Very versatile and comes with multiple starter shapes

 - Ease of use: Trickier than Signature and Belleza HUDs.
 A bit of guesswork is involved when using the HUD (only the major alpha cuts are visible, and you’ll need to click to discover where the smaller ones are!), but the HUD comes with a very generous amount of defaults such as skintones and nail colours (even nail polish, if that’s your thing).
 It has a BoM button to change from appliers to BoM

-- Applier support: Good.
-A reasonable number of skin creators have appliers for Legacy
+- Applier support: Excellent.
+Almost all skin creators have appliers and BoM skins for Legacy bodies

 - Customer service: LiveHelp inworld group

 - Additional notes: The Legacy body comes with its own starter wardrobe of clothing—chinos, sweater, shoes, and underwear—so if you’re an ‘only needs one outfit’ kind of guy, you’re all set to go